10 facts about Finland that sound made up

 Because Sweden and Finland have a time difference of one hour, the Tornio Golf / Meri-Lapin Golf Club course is the only place on earth where players can hit the world's longest hole-in-one.
 So If you hit the ball over the time zone line, it’ll fly for over an hour.
 And if that isn't enough to make you question the concept of time, the city's famous light nights surely will.

-7. Finns are the world's biggest milk drinkers with one of Europe's biggest lactose-free product markets
+4. Finns are the world's biggest milk drinkers

 Finns are massive milk drinkers, with every one Finn gulping down a whopping 34 gallons of the stuff every year.
 The country even leads the world in dairy research.